Sirspam/Sirbot/README.md

 The rest of the bot is just your usual discord bot, put in the prefix then the command you want.
 "But what commands does Sirbot have?"
 I hearing you asking, well that leads us onto our next header, **Sirbot Commands**.

 ## Sirbot Commands
-This'll be an excessively long list, so go grab some popcorn
+This'll be an excessively short list, so go grab some popcorn
 ### Help Commands
 You know, commands for when you need help with Sirbot.
 | Command | Description |